minniear/schedule-nesssus/README.md

 # Schedule Nessus

 ## Description
-This script will schedule a scan in Nessus that has already been created and has already been started.
-This script was initially made for me to not have to log into Nessus every time I wanted to pause/resume a scan.
-This script will also allow you to schedule a scan to be paused/resumed at a specific time.
-It also will send out Telegram notifications when a scan has been paused/resumed.
+I made this script for me to not have to log into Nessus every time I wanted to pause/resume a scan because I am lazy and I don't like logging into my computer at 3 AM.
+You can use this script to pause/resume a scan at a specific time, check if a scan is paused or running, or pause/resume a scan immediately all from the comfort of your terminal.
+You can also send Telegram notifications when a scan has been paused/resumed in case you are paranoid like me and want to make sure it actually happened.

 ## Requirements
 - Python 3